jaclu/tmux-packet-loss/README.md

 ## Nerdy Stuff

-To give loss a declining history weighting, it is rounded to one decimal and displayed as the largest of:
+If @packet-loss_weighted_average is set to 1 (the default) losses are displayed as the largest of:

 1. last value
 1. avg of last 2